 The Planning Area comprises the areas shown in color.
-The District's jurisdictional area is the area bounded by the black lines.
-The jurisdictional area for the Aquifer, which is coincident with the ITP Area, comprises the area encompassed by the heavy black boundary in the northern part of the District..
+The District's overall jurisdictional area is the area bounded by the black lines.
+Its jurisdictional area for the Aquifer comprises the area encompassed by the heavy black boundary in the northern part of the District.